anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Upon reception, the pledge SHALL verify the received LDevID certificate.
 The pledge SHALL generate the enroll status and provide it in the response to the registrar-agent.
-If the verification of the LDevID certificate succeeds, the status SHALL be set to true, otherwise to FALSE.
+If the verification of the LDevID certificate succeeds, the status property SHALL be set to "status": true, otherwise to "status": false

 ### Pledge: Enrollment-Status Telemetry